-As you progress and your strength increases, you will be able to use them less which is what you want to aim for.
+As you progress and your strength increases, you will use them less, which is what you want to aim for.
 Moving the arms when running or walking improves your form and should burn more calories.

 Do a cooldown.
 Much like a warm-up, cooldowns are important as you can slow down the rate of your heart in a controlled way.
 Don’t just jump off the treadmill.
 You will feel dizzy.
 Trust me, I’ve done it!

 Here’s a handy video guide on the correct approach to using a treadmill: